NeilJustice/Cloudundancy/README.md

 # PowerShell Modules folder to not copy, as PowerShell modules can be easily reinstalled
 PowerShell\Modules\

-# Jenkins jobs folder file paths to not backup so as to only backup Jenkins job config.xml files
-\builds\
-\cobertura\
-\lastStable
-\lastSuccessful\
-\atomic
-nextBuildNumber
-scm-polling.log
 ```

 ![Example Windows Cloudundancy .ini File](Screenshots/ExampleWindowsCloudundancyIniFile.png)